IsaccBarker/Corporate/README.md

 if <egg> false
 if <egg> incorrect

-if less than
+if less than:
 if <egg> doesn't
 if <egg> is worse than
 if <egg> fails to
 if <egg> let's <egg> down

-if greater than
+if greater than:
 if <egg> exceeds
 if <egg> is better than
 if <egg> helps us